juanfiguera/shoppinglist/README.md

-Shopping List app with jQuery.
+Shopping List app with jQuery